Thinking about starting a garden this year? If so, you might want to consider container gardening.

 Container gardens are vastly underutilized by most mainstream gardeners, as they tend to opt for a raised bed.
 But these present tons of advantages over traditional planting systems.

-Not only can a container garden make it easier for you to grow large amounts of plants in a small space, but it can also help you save time and money when it comes to watering, fertilizing, weeding, and even pest control.
+Not only can a container garden make it easier for you to grow large amounts of plants in a small space, but it can also help you save time and money.
+This is critical when it comes to watering, fertilizing, weeding, and even pest control.

-If you’re interested in getting started with container gardening, you've come to the right place.
+If you’re interested in getting started, you've come to the right place.
 Here’s what you need to know.

 What Is Container Gardening?

 Container gardening is just as simple as it sounds - it’s growing plants in containers!
-This is something that you can do indoors or outside, with large containers or small, in just about any corner of the world.
+This is something that you can do inside or outside.
+You can do this with large containers or small containers in just about any corner of the world.

-There are plenty of benefits to growing in pots, which we’ll detail below, but the biggest advantage is that you can move your garden to wherever it’s most convenient for you.
+There are plenty of benefits to growing in pots, which we’ll detail below.
+The biggest advantage is that you can move your garden to wherever it’s most convenient for you.

 In fact, this is the major difference between container gardening and other kinds of gardening, like straight in the ground or gardening in a raised bed.